mchow01/mchow01.github.io/cv.md

 * Designed and developed web application for tracking asbestos waste shipment records for construction projects at the University.
 System allows the University to track regulatory compliance dates and ensure all asbestos waste is disposed at Harvard approved disposal sites in an appropriate manner and timeframe.
 * 2006 Harvard Heroes honoree: for leadership, teamwork, adaptability, and work that set new standards for performance at Harvard University.
 * Spearheaded the redesign of the University Operations Services (UOS) service organization website that receives over 20,000 unique visitors per month.
 Redesigned UOS website was rolled-out in June 2008.
 See http://www.uos.harvard.edu/.
-* Coordinated the migration of 45,000 Social Security Numbers to an alternative form of ID in the EH&S Radiation Protection Office’s electronic recordkeeping system and in all Harvard accounts managed by vendor Landauer, Inc., in compliance with the Harvard University Enterprise Security Policy.
+* Coordinated the migration of 45,000 Social Security Numbers to an alternative form of ID in the EH&S Radiation Protection Office's electronic recordkeeping system and in all Harvard accounts managed by vendor Landauer, Inc., in compliance with the Harvard University Enterprise Security Policy.
-* Performed a risk analysis and mitigation strategy for the EH&S Radiation Protection Office’s electronic recordkeeping system.
+* Performed a risk analysis and mitigation strategy for the EH&S Radiation Protection Office's electronic recordkeeping system.
 * Developed the Harvard EH&S Daytime and After-Hours On-Call web application to coordinate weekly emergency responders for the EH&S department and the Harvard University Operations Center.

 **Harvard University Department of Environmental Health & Safety (EH&S), Cambridge, MA 02139**